bcbio/bcbio-nextgen/docs/contents/bulk_rnaseq.md

 This will run a full scale RNAseq experiment using STAR as the aligner and will take a long time to finish on a single machine.
 At the end it will output counts, Cufflinks quantitation and a set of QC results about each lane.
 If you have a cluster you can [parallelize it](parallel) to speed it up considerably.

-A nice looking standalone [report](https://rawgit.com/roryk/bcbio.rnaseq/master/docs/qc-summary.html) of the bcbio-nextgen run can be generated using [bcbio.rnaseq](https://github.com/roryk/bcbio.rnaseq).
-Check that repository for details.

 ## Parameters

 * `transcript_assembler` If set, will assemble novel genes and transcripts and merge the results into the known annotation.
 Can have multiple values set in a list.
 Supports ['cufflinks', 'stringtie'].